Dale Roberts (footballer, born 1986): Death

 On 14 December 2010, just hours before he was due to play in an FA Trophy match against his former club Eastwood Town, it was announced that Roberts had died.
 The match was subsequently postponed.
 Roberts was found by Northamptonshire Police at his home in Higham Ferrers, Northamptonshire; they said that they were not treating the circumstances as suspicious.
 The club's FA Youth Cup tie the following day was postponed as was the following first team game against Eastbourne Borough.
 The cause of death was reported to be suicide by hanging.
 At an inquest opened at the end of the week, deputy coroner Rodney Haig gave cause of death as asphyxia.
 Following Roberts' death, Rushden retired their number one shirt.
 Coroner Anne Pember recorded a suicide verdict at the closing of Roberts' inquest, which heard the goalkeeper had killed himself after struggling to come to terms with an injury and national media speculation about his fiancée's affair with Paul Terry.

 Roberts' number one jersey was also retired by phoenix club AFC Rushden & Diamonds.
 However, in 2015, Southern Football League rules meant that they had to register the number to a player, despite an appeal to The FA.
-AFC Rushden's appeal was successful.
+AFC Rushden's appeal was later successful.